d3b1t/ptkibana/README.md

--v  --version                     Show script version and exit -h  --help                        Show this help message and exit -j  --json                        Output in JSON format
+-v  --version                     Show script version and exit -h  --help                        Show this help message and exit -j  --json                        Output in JSON format -ts --tests       <test>          Specify one or more tests to perform:
+                  AUTH
+                  HTTPS
+                  IS_KIBANA
+-vv --verbose                     Enable verbose mode -U  --user                        Set user to authenticate as -P  --password                    Set password to authenticate with -A  --api-key                     Set API key to authenticate with

 ```